gcallah/MiscWriting/VoiceOfCommunity/voices.md

-Of course, Karl Marx, no less than Frantz Fanon, would completely reject this taming of the revolutionary community, this bringing it into the conversation as a welcome member, so long as it behaves itself. they would tell us, if I may speak for them: "This rejection violence as a means, and perhaps the only means, of revolutionary change serves to defend the current order against those who feel it ill serves them."
+Of course, Karl Marx, no less than Frantz Fanon, would completely reject this taming of the revolutionary community, this bringing it into the conversation as a welcome member, so long as it behaves itself. they would tell us, if I may speak for them: "This rejection of violence as a means, and perhaps the only means, of revolutionary change serves to defend the current order against those who feel it ill serves them."

-In normal times, when the social order is functioning reasonably well, the pluralist will tell the revolutionairies:
+But in normal times, when the social order is functioning reasonably well, the pluralist will tell the revolutionairies:

 "We appreciate your keen interest in making our society better, and find it probable that some of the things that upset you really should be addressed.
 But we also know that, this side of heaven, perfection is not obtainable, so we will never